 Aside from the symptoms described above, advanced untreated Cushing's disease puts a dog at risk for the following serious problems:

 WHEN CATS DEVELOP CUSHING’S DISEASE

 In the cat, the clinical features of Cushing’s disease are similar to those in the dog: excess water consumption, muscle wasting, pot-bellied appearance, and thin coat.
 Cats also can develop a thinning and weakening of the skin to the point of spontaneous tearing or a peculiar curling-in of their ear tips, neither of which is seen in the dog.
 An important difference to note is that while only 10% of dogs with Cushing’s disease develop diabetes mellitus, 80% of cats with Cushing’s disease develop diabetes mellitus.
+Dogs with Cushing's disease drink excessively because their Cushing's disease makes them do so.
+Cats with Cushing's disease drink excessively because they are diabetic and their diabetes makes them do so.
+The 20% of cats with Cushing's disease that are not diabetic do not drink excessively.
 Diabetes in an animal with Cushing’s disease is very difficult to control until the Cushing’s disease is controlled.